topxeq/gox/README.md

     }
 ```

-The script [here](https://github.com/topxeq/gox/blob/master/scripts/generategoxc.gox) is used to generate command-line version and the script [here](https://github.com/topxeq/gox/blob/master/scripts/generategoxt.gox) is used to generate Gox tiny version.
+- The script [here](https://github.com/topxeq/gox/blob/master/scripts/generategoxc.gox) is used to generate command-line version and the script [here](https://github.com/topxeq/gox/blob/master/scripts/generategoxt.gox) is used to generate Gox tiny version.

+- Add the following flag while building on Windows will generate a version without command-line console(for the goxg verison).

+> go install -ldflags="-H windowsgui"

+- Add the following flags while building will generate a more small-sized version without symbol and other debug information embedded in the executable.

+> go install -ldflags="-s -w"